sensu/sensu-docs/content/sensu-go/6.0/sensuctl/back-up-recover.md

 mkdir backup
 {{< /code >}}

-2. Back up your pipeline resources, stripping namespaces to maintain portability and facilitate reuse.
+2. Create a namespaced backup of the entire cluster, except entities, events, and [role-based access control (RBAC)][2] resources.

    {{< code shell >}}
-sensuctl dump assets,checks,hooks,filters,mutators,handlers,silenced,secrets/v1.Secret \
---format yaml | grep -v "^\s*namespace:" > backup/pipelines.yaml
-{{< /code >}}

-3. Create a namespaced backup of the entire cluster (except entities, events, and apikeys).

-   {{< code shell >}}
 sensuctl dump all \
---omit entities,events,apikeys \
+--omit entities,events,apikeys,users,roles,rolebindings,clusterroles,clusterrolebindings \
 --format yaml > backup/config.yaml
 {{< /code >}}

-4. Back up your [role-based access control (RBAC)][2] resources.
+3. Export your [RBAC][2] resources, except API keys and users.

    {{< code shell >}}
-sensuctl dump apikeys,users,roles,rolebindings,clusterroles,clusterrolebindings
+sensuctl dump roles,rolebindings,clusterroles,clusterrolebindings
 --format yaml > backup/system-rbac.yaml
 {{< /code >}}

-5. Back up your entity resources (if desired).
+4. Export your API keys and users resources.

    {{< code shell >}}
+sensuctl dump apikeys,users
+--format yaml > backup/cannotrestore.yaml
+{{< /code >}}

+   {{% notice note %}}
+**NOTE**: Passwords are not included when you export users.
+You must add the `password_hash` or `password` attribute to any exported `users` resources before you can use them with `sensuctl create`.
+Use `sensuctl user hash-password` to [generate a password hash](../#generate-a-password-hash).
+{{% /notice %}}

+5. Export your entity resources (if desired).

+   {{< code shell >}}
 sensuctl dump entities \
---format yaml | grep -v "^\s*namespace:" > backup/inventory.yaml
+--format yaml > backup/inventory.yaml
 {{< /code >}}

+   {{% notice note %}}
+**NOTE**: If you do not export your entities, proxy check requests will not be scheduled for the excluded proxy entities.
+{{% /notice %}}

+## Back up to populate new namespaces

+You can create a backup copy of your existing resources with their namespaces stripped from the record.
+This backup allows you to [replicate resources across namespaces][5] without manual editing.

+To create a backup of your resources that you can replicate in new namespaces:

+1. Create a backup folder.

+   {{< code shell >}}
+mkdir backup
+{{< /code >}}

+2. Back up your pipeline resources, stripping namespaces so that your resources are portable for reuse in any namespace.

+   {{< code shell >}}
+sensuctl dump assets,checks,hooks,filters,mutators,handlers,silenced,secrets/v1.Secret,secrets/v1.Provider \
+--format yaml | grep -v "^\s*namespace:" > backup/pipelines.yaml
+{{< /code >}}

 ## Restore resources from backup

-When you are ready to restore your backed-up resources, use [`sensuctl create`][1].
+When you are ready to restore your exported resources, use [`sensuctl create`][1].

-To restore everything you backed up all at once, run:
+To restore everything you exported all at once, run:

 {{< code shell >}}
 sensuctl create -r -f backup/
 {{< /code >}}

-To restore a subset of your backups (in this example, your pipeline resources), run:
+To restore a subset of your exported resources (in this example, your RBAC resources), run:

 {{< code shell >}}
-sensuctl create -f backup/pipelines.yaml
+sensuctl create -f backup/system-rbac.yaml
 {{< /code >}}

 {{% notice note %}}
+**NOTE**: You can't restore API keys from a `sensuctl dump` backup, although you can restore them manually.
-**NOTE**: To restore `users` resources from `sensuctl dump` output, you must add a `password_hash` or `password` to your `sensuctl create` command.
+To restore `users` resources from `sensuctl dump` output, you must add a [`password_hash`](../#generate-a-password-hash) or `password` to your `sensuctl create` command.
-Use `sensuctl user hash-password` to [generate a password hash](../#generate-a-password-hash).
 {{% /notice %}}

 ## List types of supported resources